kindlyops/havengrc/README.md

     touch .env
     echo KEYCLOAK_CLIENT_ID=havendev >> .env

-Ask one of the project members with access to Auth0 to get you the client ID, or set up your own Auth0 account and get the client ID from there.

 Once you have docker set up, you will need to run these commands the first time just to initialize the database: